 Welcome to PACMAN’s documentation!

-is a pipeline to reduce and analyze Hubble/Wide Field Camera 3 (WFC3) observations of transiting exoplanets.
-The pipeline runs end-to-end, beginning with a time series of 2D images and ending with a spectrum for the planet.
-PACMAN
+PACMAN is a pipeline to reduce and analyze Hubble/Wide Field Camera 3 (WFC3) observations of transiting exoplanets.
+The pipeline runs end-to-end, beginning with a time series of 2D images and ending with transmission spectra, emission spectra, or phase curves of the planet.
+PACMAN supports simultaneous fitting of multiple visits and spectroscopic wavelength bins.

 The main steps in the pipeline are:

-bin the spectra into user-specified wavelength bins and output the light curve(s)
+IMAdata products provided by STScIbin the spectra into user-defined wavelength bins and generate spectroscopic light curves

-fit the light curves with a variety of astrophysical models (transit, eclipse, phase curve) and instrument systematic models (visit-long quadratic trends, orbit-long exponential trends)
+fit the light curves using astrophysical models (transits, eclipses, phase curves) together with instrument systematic models (visit-long quadratic trends, orbit-long exponential trends)

-estimate uncertainties on the planet parameters with least-squares, MCMC, or nested sampling
+estimate parameters and their uncertainties using least-squares optimization, MCMC, or nested sampling

 For a more detailed roadmap, see Stages.